skylight-hq/skylight.digital/_blog_posts/charlye_tran_interview.md

 **Chris Cairns: Why did you decide to join?**

-**Charlye Tran:** My first conversation at Skylight was with Chris Cairns, Skylight’s CEO and founder.
-He spoke with such passion about the work Skylight was undertaking and about the potential impact I could have working there that I was immediately sold!
+**Charlye Tran:** My first conversation at Skylight was with you!
+You spoke with such passion about the work Skylight was undertaking and about the potential impact I could have working there that I was immediately sold!

 **Chris Cairns: What have you worked on so far?**